Key Concepts

 Digital Agriculture Mission — Overview

-The Digital Agriculture Mission was approved by the Union Cabinet with a budget of Rs 2,817 crore.
-While foundational work on the India Digital Ecosystem of Agriculture (IDEA) began from 2021, the full Cabinet approval and funding came in 2024, setting the implementation horizon to 2026-27 with a target coverage of 11 crore farmers.
+The Digital Agriculture Mission was approved by the Union Cabinet on September 2, 2024 with a total outlay of Rs 2,817 crore (central share: Rs 1,940 crore).
+While foundational work on the India Digital Ecosystem of Agriculture (IDEA) began from 2021, the full Cabinet approval came on 2 September 2024, setting the implementation horizon to 2026-27 with a target coverage of 11 crore farmers (6 crore in FY 2024-25, 3 crore in FY 2025-26, 2 crore in FY 2026-27).

 The mission aims to build Digital Public Infrastructure (DPI) for agriculture — an open, interoperable digital layer (analogous to UPI in payments or GSTN in taxation) enabling government, private tech companies, banks, and insurance firms to deliver services directly to farmers.